-Dr. Ben Ahlbrecht and his team offer gum disease treatment in Indianapolis, IN.
+Dr. Ben Ahlbrecht and his dental care team offer gum disease treatment in Indianapolis, IN.
 Also known as periodontal disease, gum disease is characterized by bacteria and plaque buildup.
-Common causes of this condition include injured teeth or poor dental hygiene.
-North Meridian Dental Excellence uses surgical treatment including gingivectomies and tissue grafting, as well as state-of-the-art laser treatments such as scaling and root planing.
+Common causes of this condition include damaged teeth or poor dental hygiene.
+Our dentist in Indianapolis, IN uses surgical treatment including gingivectomies and tissue grafting, as well as state-of-the-art laser treatments such as scaling and root planing.

 What is Gum Disease?